mosaicnetworks/monetd/docs/giverny.rst

-Build
+build
 =====

-The ``giverny network build`` command take a configuration created by the ``new`` subcommand and builds ``peers.json`` and ``genesis.json`` files.
+The ``giverny network build`` subcommand takes a configuration created by the ``new`` subcommand and builds ``peers.json`` and ``genesis.json`` files.

 ``build`` can be run repeatably safely.
 It is envisaged that users will edit